 Trucking Company Negligence

 Any motor vehicle has the potential to cause severe injuries in a collision, but commercial trucks are especially dangerous because of their sheer size.
+Semi-trucks, big rigs, 18-wheelers and tractor trailers can all weigh up to 80,000 pounds.
 That’s why trucking companies are held to high legal standards: to protect motorists.
 But too many trucking companies fail to act responsibly and put profits ahead of safety.
 When they cause truck accidents, you need an experienced lawyer to hold them accountable.

 Fort Worth truck accident attorney Coby L. Wooten understands how devastating truck accidents can be.
 If you’ve been injured due to a trucking company’s negligence, Coby and his legal team can help you fight for the compensation you need.